The Journey So Far

 As a result, a generation of boys and girls have been nurtured, nourished and educated.
 Many of our children have grown up to be missionaries planting churches in India's remotest regions.
 Others serve in orphanages and medical centers.

 Young pastors from our Bible College program move their families to the harsh conditions of city slums or remote villages.
-Through evangelism and practical community outreach, the message of God's love spreads fast.
+Through practical community outreach, the message of God's love spreads fast.
 Modest house-churches quickly outgrow their space and new churches are established.